-Have you heard about one of our newest products, the Southern Lights by Flight?
+Have you heard about the Southern Lights by Flight?

 Departing from Sydney, Melbourne, Perth, and Brisbane this adventurous flight will take you far away from the light pollution and high above the clouds to chase the Aurora Australis.